-- 3.6 To realise the benefits of smart metering data, we need to be able to link half hourly meter readings to the feeder or section of LV feeder to which they relate in order to generate a load profile for that feeder.
+- 3.6 To realise the benefits of smart metering data, we need to be able to link half hourly meter readings to the LV Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three)to which they relate in order to generate a load profile.
 This time of day load data will enable us to work out which smart solutions can be applied to manage load, at what time of day, as an alternative to costly reinforcement. - 3.7 The costs associated with accessing this consumption data are relatively low, given that we are investing in the infrastructure necessary to communicate with each smart meter for other purposes such as power outage alerts.
 The alternative method of obtaining similar data would involve the installation of hundreds of thousands of measuring devices on distribution transformers and LV Feeders across the network, and the establishment of a data communication system for the remote acquisition of the measured data.
 This would require significant investment.

-3.8 Use of smart meters will enable WPD to obtain a half-hourly Consumption Data Profile in respect of each Meter.
+- 3.8 Use of smart meters will enable NGED to obtain a half-hourly Consumption Data Profile in respect of each Meter.
 Where possible, Consumption Data will be aggregated to provide a detailed view of the network by LV Feeder and distribution substation.
-This will provide two major benefits for DNOs:

-more detailed information about network loading and voltage, that will allow better prioritisation of reinforcement work; and better information when designing connections, potentially reducing the time to connect as well as the cost of connection.

-3.9 Two specific applications for which WPD will use Consumption Data include load related network investment, and new / augmented connections.
+This will provide two major benefits for DNOs: - (a) more detailed information about network loading and voltage, that will allow better prioritisation of reinforcement work; and - (b) better information when designing connections, potentially reducing the time to connect as well as the cost of connection. - 3.9 Two specific applications for which NGED will use Consumption Data include load related network investment, and new / augmented connections.